roderickjackson-bradley/socket_io_app/work/w10/d3/01-02-components-in-react/01-02-components-in-react.md

 1. This is a very simple component that currently does not hold any state, etc.
 2. The only method is `render`.
 This is the only required method when defining a component using a class.
-3. Often, a class component will have a `constructor` method used to initialize the component's state.
+3. A class component can use a `constructor` method to initialize the component's state.
 4. Because there's no state, there's no other methods defined, such as click event handlers, used to update state.
 5. The first line is using ES2015's `import` statement to import functionality from the `react` module.
 The `React` object is the _default export_ and `Component` is a class that's exported as a _named export_.
 Note that a JS module can have only one _default export_ but as many _named exports_ as desired.
 6. Components, whether defined as a class or a function, are usually the default export of the component's module.